 Freixenet is one of the largest sparkling wine producers in the world and the biggest player for Cava producing more than 114 million bottles.
-Interestingly, this has been achieved without losing its family-owned company status.
-Founded by Pere Ferrer and Dolores Sala in the early 20th century, their initial philosophy still remains in place and is based on hard work and ambition focusing on innovation in winemaking, commerce, communication and foreign markets.
-Loyalty to this set of values has allowed Freixenet to build a powerful group which currently comprises 21 wineries.
+Founded by Pere Ferrer and Dolores Sala in the early 20th century, their initial philosophy was based on hard work and ambition focusing on innovation in winemaking, commerce, communication and foreign markets.
+The group retained a family-own status until 2018 when German sparkling wine company Henkell became the major stakeholder.

 The first bottle bearing the name of the company was released in 1914.
 Freixenet was the coloquial name given to the Freixeneda family estate as well as Pere Ferrer’s nickname.
 Pere’s commercial genius and Dolores’ sensitivity worked so well that the brand became Spain’s second largest cava house in just 22 years.
 They also built a winery in Sant Sadurní d’Anoia’s Barrio de la Estación, where it still has its headquarters.